 King George III is most well known for being the King of England during the American Revolutionary War.
-Throughout his life he suffered from a disease called Porphyria which caused him to have temporary lapses in judgment and episodes of insanity.
+Throughout his life he suffered from temporary lapses in judgment and episodes of insanity.
 He had a very loving and devoted wife who would stand by his side through it all.
 However, the constant warring began to grate on him, and finally, after losing the American Colonies and the respect of not only the foreign nations but also his own, even his wonderful wife was not enough to keep him from going insane before his death.

 King George III was born on June 4, 1738.
 He was the son of Frederick, Prince of Wales and the grandson of King George II of England.
 While he was still a boy, his father died.
 This caused him to inherit the throne from his grandfather at age 23, making him one of the youngest kings of his time.

 While he was growing up, George had a learning disability.
 This made it extremely hard for him to do his studies and he did not even learn to read until he was 11.
 His tutors, however, were always extremely pleased with how hard he was willing to work.

 When he was a teenager, he met a young woman by the name of Lady Sarah Lenox.
 They fell in love and swore they would be married one day, but when George suggested the match, many of the people close to him disapproved.
 He then wrote to Sarah and told her "I am born for the happiness or misery of a great nation, and consequently must often act contrary to my passions."

 By the time George became king in 1760, Britain had been in the "Seven Years War" with France for four years.
 At this time, they were still fighting over who the leading colonial power of that day and age was.
 Britain had a large advantage, because its royal navy could not be matched.